TheNolaCorporation/000-Wolf-Camera/README.md

 #### Quick Aside: Heyyyyy D: Welcome Aboard!
 I'm your host Axiom! aka Your 'Kind of' CEO and CTO, Floyd Miles III
 Anyways...
 I am the CEO but also the CTO.
 All issues and technical request team are sent to our central email, thenola11@gmail.com, will be able balance the work load so I'll give just a quick model of our tech run down for maintenance agreements.

-# The Okami-Camera Business Model Goes as follows
+# I. The Okami-Camera Business Model Goes as follows
 1. All tickets for support shall be sent to our central shared email, thenola11@gmail.com
      - So it's our priority email for the team so it's a jump-right-in method to help our client faster
      - Basically the team gets the email and whoever is the most expericened tech will hop on the tickes